hipache/hipache/lib/drivers/README.md

  * `{"driver": "redis:///1"}`

-You can also specify prefixes that will be prepended to keys using hashes (if you are the kind of guy who customize PCs with flame stickers :-)):
+You can also specify prefixes that will be prepended to keys using hashes:
  * `{"driver": "redis:///1#someprefix"}`

 ... what you can't do
 ---------------------

-No, you can't mix different drivers at the same time.
+No, you can't mix different drivers.

 No, we are not adding optionnal drivers dependencies as Hipache dependencies - you *have* to `npm install (-g)` the driver dep manually.